zopefoundation/zc.relation/src/zc/relation/README.txt

 ``findValues``, and the soon-to-be-introduced ``canFind``, but they do not affect ``findRelationChains``.

-The zc.relation package currently includes two kinds of search indexes, one for indexing relation searches and one for indexing value searches.
+The zc.relation package currently includes two kinds of search indexes, one for indexing transitive membership searches in a hierarchy and one very experimental one explored in tokens.txt in this package (which can effectively change the meaning of an intransitive search).
-They only help for searches with an unlimited maxDepth (the default).
 Other search index implementations and approaches may be added in the future.

 Here's a very brief example of adding a search index for the transitive searches seen above that specify a 'supervisor'.